root-project/web/manual/fitting/index.md

 By default, for each bin, the sum of weights is computed at fill time.
 You can also call [TH1::Sumw2()](https://root.cern/doc/master/classTH1.html#aefa4ee94f053ec3d217f3223b01fa014){:target="_blank"} to force the storage and computation of the sum of the square of weights per bin.
-If `Sumw2()` has been called, the error per bin is computed as the sqrt(sum of squares of weights). oOtherwise, the error is set equal to the sqrt(bin content).
+If `Sumw2()` has been called, the error per bin is computed as the sqrt(sum of squares of weights).
+Otherwise, the error is set equal to the sqrt(bin content).

 To return the error for a given bin number, use: